Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. Client facing capabilities.
 With reference to section (#recommendations-for-dns-privacy-services) provide specific details of which capabilities are provided on which client facing addresses and ports:
-    1. For DoT, specify the authentication name to be used (if any) and if TLSA records are published (including options used in the TLSA records)
+    1. For DoT, specify the authentication name to be used (if any)
     1. For DoT, specify the SPKI pin sets to be used (if any) and policy for rolling keys